Developer-Dashboard

 C<dashboard ps1> now follows the original F<~/bin/ps1> shape more closely: a

-C<(YYYY-MM-DD HH:MM:SS)> timestamp prefix, dashboard status and ticket info, a
+C<(YYYY-MM-DD HH:MM:SS)> timestamp prefix, dashboard status and workspace info, a

 bracketed working directory, an optional jobs suffix, and a trailing

 C<🌿branch> marker when git metadata is available.
-If the ticket workflow
+The prompt helper reads the

-seeded C<TICKET_REF> into the current tmux session, C<dashboard ps1> also
+C<TICKET_REF> into the current tmux session, C<dashboard ps1> also reads that

-reads it from tmux when the shell environment does not already export it.
+context from tmux when the shell environment does not already export it, but it

 Generate shell bootstrap: